Volunteer

 • Engage in continuous learning about healthcare history and museum interpretation

-Time commitment: Docents are added to an on-call contact list and notified as school/family program bookings are received.
-A schedule will be worked out at the mutual convenience of the Docent and Museum staff (docents are not expected to volunteer for every program booking received).
+Time commitment: Docents are added to a contact list and notified as program bookings are received.
+A schedule will be worked out at the mutual convenience of the docent and Museum staff (docents are not expected to volunteer for every program booking received).
+A commitment to volunteering for a period of at least six months is required.

 Special Events Assistant

-• Assistance with the set-up, running, and clean-up of events.
+• Assist with the set-up, running, and clean-up of events.
 This could include preparation of refreshments, set-up of tables, chairs, etc., and welcoming guests.

-• Provide assistance in public relations and promotions planning for museum events
+• Assist with public relations and promotions planning for museum events

-Time commitment: 2 - 12 hrs per month
+Time commitment: 2 - 12 hrs per month.
+Flexible schedule.

 The Benefits of Volunteering for the Museum of Health Care